WebAssembly/spec/proposals/exception-handling/Exceptions.md

 1. The `throw` instruction which creates a WebAssembly exception with the corresponding exception tag, and then throws it.

-2. The `br_on_exn` instruction queries an exception to see if it matches the corresponding exception tag denoted by the exception index.
-If true it branches to the given label and pushes the corresponding argument values of the exception onto the stack.
+2. The `catch` clause uses the tag to identify if the thrown exception is one it can catch.
+If true it pushes the corresponding argument values of the exception onto the stack.

-### The exception reference data type

-Data types are extended to have a new `exnref` type, that refers to an exception.
-The representation of an exception is left to the implementation.

-### Try and catch blocks
+### Try-catch blocks

 A _try block_ defines a list of instructions that may need to process exceptions and/or clean up state when an exception is thrown.
 Like other higher-level constructs, a try block begins with a `try` instruction, and ends with an `end` instruction.
-That is, a try block is sequence of instructions having the following form:
+That is, a try-catch block is sequence of instructions having the following form:

 ```
 try blocktype
   instruction*
-catch
+catch i
   instruction*
+catch j
+  instruction*
+...
+catch_all
+  instruction*
 end
 ```

-A try block ends with a `catch block` that is defined by the list of instructions after the `catch` instruction.
+A try-catch block contains zero or more `catch` blocks and zero or one `catch_all` block.
+All `catch` blocks must precede the `catch_all` block, if any.
+The `catch`/`catch_all` instructions (within the try construct) are called the _catching_ instructions.
+There should be at least one `catch` or `catch_all` block within a try-catch block.

+The _body_ of the try block is the list of instructions before the first catching instruction.
+The _body_ of each catch block is the sequence of instructions following the corresponding catching instruction before the next catching instruction (or the `end` instruction if it is the last catching block).

+The `catch` instruction has an exception tag associated with it.
+The tag identifies what exceptions it can catch.
+That is, any exception created with the corresponding exception tag.
+Catch blocks that begin with a `catch` instruction are considered _tagged_ catch blocks.

+The last catching instruction of a try-catch block can be the `catch_all` instruction.
+If it begins with the `catch_all` instruction, it defines the _default_ catch block.
+The default catch block has no exception type, and is used to catch all exceptions not caught by any of the tagged catch blocks.
+The term 'catch block' refers to both `catch` and `catch_all` blocks.

+When the program runs `br` within `catch` or `catch_all` blocks, the rest of the catching blocks will not run and the program control will branch to the destination, as in normal blocks.

 Try blocks, like control-flow blocks, have a _block type_.
 The block type of a try block defines the values yielded by evaluating the try block when either no